Goodstart corporate

 Goodstart Practice Guide Evaluation | University of Wollongong

-University of Wollongong is evaluating change in environmental and pedagogical quality as a result of Goodstart’s implementation of the Goodstart Practice Guide (comprising evidence-informed practice to support Goodstart educators in early learning planning, delivery and evaluation).
+University of Wollongong evaluated change in environmental and pedagogical quality as a result of Goodstart’s implementation of the Goodstart Practice Guide (comprising evidence-informed practice to support Goodstart educators in early learning planning, delivery and evaluation).

 Professional Development in prior to school settings: technology integration through practitioner inquiry projects | Charles Sturt University